 The Forum Würth Sculpture Garden in Rorschach displays an atmospheric combination of nature and art.
 From inside the Würth House, visitors can follow the exhibits out into the extensive sculpture garden right on the banks of Lake Constance.
 On the German side of the lake, visitors can take a stroll along Überlingen's Garden Culture Path through the most beautiful green oases in the town, such as the Town Garden with it exotic plants and majestic trees.
 Their neighbours in Bregenz in Austria impress locals and visitors alike with the gardens by the lake.
 Located right next to Lake Constance, the cornucopia of many different plants - such as rhododendron, azaleas or summer flowers and historic gigantic trees – is a magnificent sight.

 Effective and good for you: The healing power of herbs

-The fact that plants are not just things of beauty, but can also be good for your health, is something you will discover at the centre for naturopathy, the A.Vogel World of Natural Remedies in the Swiss town of Roggwil.
+The fact that plants are not just things of beauty, but can also be good for your health, is something you will discover at the centre for naturopathy, the A.Vogel World of Natural Remedies in the Swiss town of Roggwil and in Teufen.
 It is named after Alfred Vogel, the pioneer of herbal medicine and puts its emphasis on the effectiveness of the red coneflower, which is also known as echinacea purpurea.
 VitaPlant AG's public medicinal plant garden is not far away.
 Information displays take visitors from plant to plant and provide information about what they contain and their uses.
 The Archeo-Botanical Museum Garden in Frauenfeld specialises in planting vegetable and oil crops that have almost been forgotten, as well as historical cereals.

 Magnificent Castles and Parkland on the German and Swiss banks of the lake